 WCTE PBS is Under Threat -- And We Need You in This Fight!

 For WCTE PBS, the stakes couldn’t be higher.
 Forty percent of our annual budget comes from federal funds.
-If this budget passes, it will mark the most serious threat to WCTE PBS in decades.
+If this budget passes in the Senate, it will mark the most serious threat to WCTE PBS in decades.

 This fight is about more than dollars.
 It’s about keeping WCTE PBS and other small stations on the air — especially in rural communities where public media is a lifeline.